Weber-Comm/3DPointCloudTracker/README.md

 3. If the tracking process is not satisfied, click `Pause Clustering and Tracking`, reset anchor point, and restart.

-### **Configuration**
+### **Client.py Configuration**

-Clustering:
+**Clustering**

-1. `EPS`: a parameter for the DBSCAN clustering algorithm.
+1. `DBSCAN-EPS`: a parameter for the DBSCAN clustering algorithm.
 It specifies the maximum distance between two samples for them to be considered as in the same neighborhood.
 A smaller EPS value means that points need to be closer together to be considered part of the same cluster, leading to a greater number of smaller clusters.
-2. `Min Samples`: a parameter for the DBSCAN clustering algorithm.
+2. `DBSCAN-Min-Samples`: a parameter for the DBSCAN clustering algorithm.
 It represents the minimum number of points required to form a cluster.
 A higher value will result in fewer clusters, as it requires more points to be close together (within the EPS distance) to form a cluster.

-Canvas and plotting:
+**Canvas and plotting**

-1. `Maker Size`: the size of the markers (points) in the 3D plot.
+1. `Plot-Maker-Size`: the size of the markers (points) in the 3D plot.
-2. `Alpha`: transparency of the markers from 0 to 1 (no transparency).
+2. `Plot-Alpha`: transparency of the markers from 0 to 1 (no transparency).
-3. `X-Min` and`X-Max`: the minimum and maximum limits of the x-axis on the plot.
+3. `Plot-X-Min` and `Plot-X-Max`: the minimum and maximum limits of the x-axis on the plot.
-4. `Y-Min` and`Y-Max`: the minimum and maximum limits of the y-axis on the plot.
+4. `Plot-Y-Min` and `Plot-Y-Max`: the minimum and maximum limits of the y-axis on the plot.

-Tracking:
+**Tracking**

+1. `Initial-x`, `Initial-y` and `Initial-z`: the anchor point to begin tracking, which should be as close as possible to the object being tracked.
+2. `Max D to Last Centroid`: the maximum allowed distance between the centroid of the currently found cluster (target) and the centroid of the previously found cluster (last target), ensuring spatial proximity in the tracking process.
+3. `H Thres.`: height threshold, the minimum height value for points in the 3D point cloud data, filtering out points that fall below this threshold and focusing analysis on points above it.
-1. `Min-Volume` and `Max-Volume`: the minimum and maximum volume of a cluster to be considered in the tracking process to filter out smaller or larger clusters that are not of interest.
+4. `Min-Volume`, `Max-Volume`, `Min-Area` and `Max-Area`: the minimum volume (xyz), maximum volume (xyz), minimum area (xy) and maximum area (xy) of a cluster to be considered in the tracking process to filter out smaller or larger clusters that are not of interest.
-2. `Min_Points`: the minimum number of points that a cluster must contain to be considered in the tracking process.
+5. `Min_Points`: the minimum number of points that a cluster must contain to be considered in the tracking process.
 Clusters with fewer points than this threshold are considered as noise.